 The pensions team at the Local Government Association is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 - This link opens in a new browser window AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 - This link opens in a new browser window AA standard, due to the non-compliances listed below.

 How this website was tested